-- From the point of view of an application, a character device is essentially a file. - The driver of a character device must therefore implement operations that let applications think the device is a file: open, close, read, write, etc. - In order to achieve this, a character driver must implement the operations described in the struct file\operations structure and register them. - The Linux filesystem layer will ensure that the driver's operations are called when a user space application makes the corresponding system call.
+- From the point of view of an application, a character device is essentially a file. - Character device drivers therefore implement operations that let applications think the device is a file. - In order to achieve this, a character driver implements the operations it wants from the struct file\operations structure: read, write, ioctl, etc. - The Linux filesystem layer will ensure that the driver's operations are called when a user space application makes the corresponding system call.